-By making use of one of these guys, your work will be top-notch and something you can be proud of to share with the rest of the world.
+By using one of these guys, your work will be top-notch and something you can be proud to share with the rest of the world.

-How do You Connect Your Computer to Your Audio Interface?
+How Do You Connect Your Computer to Your Audio Interface?

-If you want to use your interface on your tablet, you’ll just have to use a USB adapter.
+If you want to use your interface on your tablet, you’ll have to use a USB adapter.

-What do You Need to Use an Audio Interface?
+What Do You Need to Use an Audio Interface?

-Basically, just set up the audio interface, your computer, the cables to connect it, add whatever you’re recording, and voila – you’re busy doing your thing like a professional.
+Basically, just set up the audio interface, your computer, and the cables to connect it, add whatever you’re recording, and voila – you’re busy doing your thing like a professional.

 You’ll find all the information you need plainly explained there.
 Remember to set up your interface with your computer.

-How do You Choose the Right Audio Interface?
+How Do You Choose the Right Audio Interface?